Stoneman Douglas students face new reality as classes resume

 "We all had that moment of realization of what truly matters and what's important," she said.

-To get over her fears, she was having "a virtual sleepover" with her friend Tuesday night.
-They left their phone videos on as they slept through the night.
+To get over her fears, she had "a virtual sleepover" with her friend Tuesday night.
+They left their computer cameras on as they slept through the night.

-They both didn't want to be alone.
-Since the shooting, sleeping in the dark scares them.
+They didn't want to be alone.
+Since the shooting, Barry has had trouble sleeping in the dark.

 Flowers on empty desks

-The students will be walking into a school filled with grief counselors, comfort dogs and reminders of the tragedy all around them.
-For Hannah Karcinell, one of those reminders will be on the "MSD Strong" shirt she'll have on.
+The students walked into a school filled with grief counselors, comfort dogs and reminders of the tragedy all around them.
+For Hannah Karcinell, one of those reminders will be on the "MSD Strong" shirt she planned to wear.

 Karcinell is part of a campus group that has been exchanging messages on how to get through the difficult days ahead.

-While they don't have many answers, she said the reunion will include lots of hugs.
+While they don't have many answers, she said, the reunion will include lots of hugs.

 "We're all just talking about going back and seeing our teachers and hugging them, just hugging our classmates and just being together with everyone," she said.

-Karcinell said the students who were killed will be on their minds, and they plan to place flowers on their empty desks.
+Karcinell said the students who were killed will be on their minds.
+They plan to place flowers on their empty desks.

 'A little bit of normal'